fixture3

 Including three types

-1) Authentic phase-change fixtures and pseudo-phase change flexible fixtures.
+1) Authentic phase-change fixtures and pseudo-phase-change flexible fixtures.

-2) Adaptable fixtures, which refers to fixtures whose clamping elements can automatically adapt to the shape of the workpiece, that is, they can change their shape when clamping to adapt to the changes of the workpiece.
+This refers to fixtures whose clamping elements can automatically adapt to the shape of the workpiece, that is, they can change their shape when clamping to adapt to the changes of the workpiece.

 1.2 Innovation of traditional fixtures